jdberry/tag/README.md

 Building and Installing
 ---
-To build and install onto your system:

-	sudo make install

-This will install the tag tool at /usr/local/bin/tag.
+You must have Xcode installed to build/install.
+There is no binary installer yet.

 To build without installing:

 	make

+This will build tag into ./bin/tag

+To build and install onto your system:

+	make && sudo make install

-This will build the tag tool into the ./bin directory.
+This will install the tag tool at /usr/local/bin/tag

-You must have Xcode installed to build/install.
-There is no binary installer yet.

 Advanced Usage
 ----